bolmaster2/http-signature/README.md

 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).

 ## Todo
-- Add examples of use
+- Structure and add middlewares into gem
-- Add Faraday middlewares
+- Add more example of use with different http libraries
 - Implement algorithms:
   - ecdsa-sha256
 - When creating the signing string, follow the spec exactly: